-Li Liguo, Minister of Civil Affairs and President of China Charity Federation, said in his speech that enterprises are the creator of social wealth and the mainstay of the charity course.
+Relevant Leaders of the Ministry of Civil Affairs, said in his speech that enterprises are the creator of social wealth and the mainstay of the charity course.
 Since the Reform and Opening Up policy, enterprises have taken an active part in shouldering their social responsibilities.
 They participate in charity activities through various channels, and make important contributions to poverty alleviation as well as improvement of people’s livelihood.
 Many enterprises invest in businesses that absorb the disabled and create jobs for poor families, establish charitable trust, launch venture philanthropy and do good in new ways such as providing platforms and technical support, and creating a favorable social image.
 All walks of life need to give full play to enterprises’ strength and unleash the energy of market players and main social body.
 To elevate the charity course to a new level, first, it’s essential to focus on main difficulties and stress the unique role enterprises play.
 Second, it’s imperative to innovate ways of participation to diversify channels for charity activities.
 Third, it’s important to regulate charity operation and transparently win recognition from society in good faith.
 Finally, it’s also necessary to encourage more enterprises to work for the public good by increasing influence.

 Ma Xinrui, secretary of Communist Party of Shenzhen Municipality, said in a speech that charity is a barometer of civilization.
 Shenzhen is a city of reform, innovation and love.
 As national charity gala, the 4th CCF attracts 2,588 institutions and projects from home and abroad, which increases by 30.4% compared with last CCF.